tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 The client starts the TLS handshake with the server by supplying the attestation-related parameters it has obtained from the verifier.
-If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API (`attest_key(...)`) to request attestation using the nonce supplied by the verifier.
-The returned evidence binds the identity key (TIK) with the platform identity and security state, packaged into a CAB.
-The server then signs the handshake transcript (`hs` in
-{{figure-cc-example}}) with the (attested) identity key, and sends the attestation evidence together with the signature over to the client.
+If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking a local API (symbolised by `attest_key(...)` in the figure below) to request attestation using the nonce supplied by the verifier.
+The returned evidence binds the identity key (TIK-S) with the platform identity and security state, packaged into a CAB.
+The server then signs a transcript hash (`hs` in {{figure-cc-example}}) of the handshake context and the server's Certificate message with the (attested) identity key, and sends the attestation evidence together with the signature over to the client.

 The client forwards the attestation evidence to the verifier using the previously established session, obtains the attestation result (AR) and